BikerSam86/phi-field_correction/Supporting_Info.md

 ## 4. The Energy Spectrum and Vacuum Structure

-### 4.1 Infinite Negative Energy Hierarchy
+### 4.1 Infinite Hierarchy of Sub-Vacuum States

-By Axiom 2, there exist infinite potential negative energy levels below the apparent vacuum datum.
+By Axiom 2, there exists an infinite, discretely ordered set of accessible sub-vacuum phase configurations below the conventional vacuum state.
 We now formalize this concept within our framework.

 The energy of a phase pattern $\Psi$ is given by the functional: